redhat-developer/vscode-server-connector/README.md

 ## Community, discussion, contribution, and support

-**Issues:** If you have an issue/feature-request with the Server Connector extension, please file it [here](https://github.com/redhat-developer/vscode-server-connector/issues).
+**Issues:** If you have an issue/feature-request with the JBoss Toolkit extension, please file it [here](https://github.com/redhat-developer/vscode-server-connector/issues).

 **Contributing:** Want to become a contributor and submit your code?
 Have a look at our [development guide](https://github.com/redhat-developer/vscode-server-connector/blob/master/CONTRIBUTING.md).